How to sew piping for a flawless finish?

 Piping step 5

-• Use a special zipper presser foot to sew as close to the cord as possible .
+• Use a special zipper foot to sew as close as possible to the cord.

-Why use a zipper foot ?
-It allows you to tighten the seam as tightly as possible around the cord for a well-defined piping.
+Why use a zipper foot?
+It allows you to sew as close as possible to the cord for well-defined piping.

 How to apply piping?

-Now that you have your piping, it's time to incorporate it into your creation !
-Here's the perfect method for a neat, invisible seam.
+Now that you have your piping, it's time to integrate it into your creation!
+Here is the ideal method for a neat and invisible seam.

 Pin the piping to the fabric